-For the year ending December 31, 2019, actual expenditures on a budgetary basis were \$133,565 compared to the budget amount of \$133,365.
-The reason for the \$200 negative variance is the result of the District not budgeting for trustee fees that were incurred during the year.
+For year ending December 31, 2021, the District's actual revenues on a budgetary basis were \$0 compared to the budgeted amount of \$0.

 For year ending December 31, 2020, the District's actual revenues on a budgetary basis were \$8 compared to the budgeted amount of \$12.
 The reason for the \$4 negative variance is the result of the District budgeting too much for interest income.